lccortez/learning-library/oracle-integration-library/core-compentencies/insight/mapping-milestones/mapping-milestones.md

     A. Click "Save" and you will receive a confirmation box stating "Succesfully saved the changes"
     B. Exit and return to your Models listing.
 You will now see your Status as "Configured"

+Activating a new model (or updating an existing activated model) pushes the new model definition, including mapping metadata, out to the runtime engines used during the mapping process.
+Mapping metadata is used by the runtime engines to monitor for execution patterns indicating that milestones have been passed.
+The process of validating a model, distributing it to the runtime engines, and then beginning the process of active monitoring for extracting metrics takes some time to complete.
 Activating a Model allows it to be tested or used.
 Active models showcase status of a green dot that says "Activated". <br />
 ### How to Activate a Model